DanielMoscoso/100day_challenge/Readme.txt

 		-How to write a function that returns a value (I already did that in many of my previous codes, but this is officially the first one).
 		-This is how you have multiple returns inside a function.
+		-This is the same 'leap year' program I coded earlier, but now it has multiple functions with multiple return statements.
 ===============================================================================